 Florida Toll Passes

 If you can't order one in advance, however, the SunPass is easier to buy once you're in Florida, with a wide variety of retailers stocking it including Publix Supermarkets.
-With SunPass, a single-use pass will run you $5, while a reusable pass costs $20.
+A single-trip SunPass Mini will run you $5, while a reusable plastic pass costs $20.
 Whichever platform you choose, you'll need to deposit a starter kitty of $10 into your account, which will be automatically debited as you drive through toll stations.

 Pro tip: If you go with the sticker version, remember to peel it off the windshield when you return the car, after which it'll be of no use.
 Alternatively, we've had success with taping it to the windshield instead of permanently sticking it as instructed.
 This method effectively gives you a free portable transponder that fits in your wallet.
 (Just be sure to add your license plate to your toll account in case the transponder doesn't properly scan at the toll plaza.)